tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/datalakeanalytics/index.md

 * Replace `{resource-group-name}` with the resource group.
 For more information, see [Using Resource groups to manage your Azure resources](https://azure.microsoft.com/documentation/articles/azure-preview-portal-using-resource-groups/).
 Replace `{account-name}` in the URI with your Data Lake Analytics account name.
 * Set the **Content-Type** header to **application/json**.
 * Set the **Authorization** header to a JSON Web Token that you obtain from Azure Active Directory.
 For job, pipeline, recurrence, and catalog operations, be sure to obtain a token for the resource URI / audience claim “https://datalake.azure.net/”, NOT “https://management.core.windows.net/” nor “https://management.azure.com/”.
-For more information, see Authenticating Azure Resource Manager requests.
+For more information, see [Acquire an access token](/rest/api/azure/#acquire-an-access-token).

 ## See also